Packard

 Packard (formerly the Packard Motor Car Company) was an American luxury automobile company located in Detroit, Michigan.
 The first Packard automobiles were produced in 1899, and the last Packards were built in South Bend, Indiana, in 1958.

 One of the "Three Ps" – alongside Peerless Motor Company and Pierce-Arrow – the company was known for building high-quality luxury automobiles before World War II.
-Owning a Packard was considered prestigious, and surviving examples are often found in museums and automobile collections.
+A Packard was a prestigious vehicle, and surviving examples are often found in museums and automobile collections.

-Packard vehicles featured innovations, including the modern steering wheel, air-conditioning in a passenger car, and one of the first production 12-cylinder engines, adapted from developing the Liberty L-12 engine used during World War I to power warplanes.
+Packard vehicles featured innovations, including the modern steering wheel, air-conditioning in a passenger car, and one of the first production 12-cylinder engines, adapted from developing the Liberty L-12 engine during to power World War I warplanes.

 During World War II, Packard produced 55,523 units of the two-stage/two-speed supercharger equipped 1650 cuin Merlin V-12s engines under contract with Rolls-Royce.
-Packard also made the 2490 cuin versions of the Liberty L-12 V-12 engine.
-This updated engine powered United States Navy PT boats.
+Packard also made the 2490 cuin updated version of the Liberty V-12 engine used to power United States Navy PT boats.